About the Program

 Our mentors meet the highest standards of professionalism and reflect the diversity of the profession in all its forms, including age, gender, race, ethnicity, religion, practice area or non-legal setting, and geographic location.
 They represent all sectors of the profession: criminal justice, private practice (solo to large firm), all levels of government, nonprofit and public interest organizations, corporationsand the judiciary.

 THE MENTOR EXTERNSHIP PROGRAM’S EXCELLENCE IS NATIONALLY RECOGNIZED.

 - We received the distinguished E. Smythe Gambrell Professionalism Award, which recognizes projects contributing to the understanding of professionalism among lawyers.

 - The program was one of three national finalists for an American Bar Association award on innovations in teaching professionalism.

-- Our program plays a significant role in providing the practical training that ranks UST School of Law #2 in practical training.
+- Our program plays a significant role in providing the practical training that ranks St. Thomas School of Law #2 in practical training.

 WE SUPPORT OUR STUDENTS IN THEIR MENTOR RELATIONSHIPS AND LEARNING.

 We individually match each student with a mentor who complements a student’s interests, studies, and professional goals.
 The Mentor Externship team encourages and assists students and mentors throughout the relationships, providing students with:

 - Educational tools and tips to help enhance their learning experience in the program.